logux/docs/3-concepts/2-action.md

 { type: 'logux/unsubscribe', channel: 'users/380' }
 ```

 Of course, clients has also an action to unsubscribe from channels.
-It can has additionial custom properties as well.
+It can has additional custom properties as well.

 *Under construction*